Alto Stories of Infertility and the Power of Awareness

 Kelly: Everyone's on their own journey.
 Take deep breaths as you go along, trust in your medical team, and always advocate for yourself if something feels off.
 Never hesitate to ask the questions you need for clarity – what is the purpose of this test, what is it looking for, and what is it ruling out.

-Get $50 off of your fertility cycle at Alto
+Start your fertility journey at Alto

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.